Workplace communication is complex! Do you know how to master it?

 - Listen intently and focus on the employee’s emotions

 - Utilize your problem-solving skills to resolve any conflict effectively

-What if you, yourself become triggered or upset during a conversation?
+What if you become triggered or upset during a conversation?

 - Pause before speaking to maintain clarity and poise